APokorny/tiny_ipc/README.md

 But note that the file descriptor needs to be duplicated with dup then, because `fd::~fd` would close it.

+### Maintaining compatibility with Interfaces and Versions

+The encoding scheme is done for each interface individually.
+Each method and signal is enumerated.
+To allow making changes to an interface another interface version can be added.
+Within the new version different new and different method and signals can be defined.

 ## Usage

 See chat client and server for reference in examples folder.

+## Exposing the protocol to other languages

+### Expose via C Interface and type mapping

+### Expose encoding scheme by generating stubs

 ## Dependencies